Our research looks at the connection between nutrition and health at all ages – but particularly in the crucial early days of life.

 This study also focuses on food, nutrition, lifestyle and behaviour patterns.
 The results of the study would be use to guide public health policies and develop guidelines for healthy lifestyle and nutrition for infants, toddlers and kids across all cultures and countries.
 We have partnered with the Indian Institute of Health Management Research (IIHMR), Jaipur, to conduct the FITS and KNHS studies in India.
 This study will be conducted in a phased manner, where in first phase involves a landscape review to understand the existing nutrition scenario and dietary data gaps present among children less than 12 years old.
 The next phase will be to collect data, pertaining to dietary intake and fill in the identified gap.
 The results of study will be valuable a data point for addressing the dietary gap and would help support policies related to public health nutrition.

 The Nestlé Nutrition Institute (NNI) is a not-for-profit organisation with a large database of nutritional papers and information, to disseminate scientific information and education material among healthcare professionals, scientists, consumers and nutrition communities.
+The institute was established in 1981 with the goal to foster “Science for Better Nutrition” to help enhance the quality of people’s lives all over the world.
 Through this, we aim to create awareness on nutrition science and enhance capabilities among the scientific nutrition community.
-In 2017, NNI conducted around 90 scientific events reaching out to 2,800 healthcare professionals.
+In 2018, NNI conducted around 35 scientific events reaching out to 4,018 healthcare professionals.

 Nestlé Health Science (NHSc) pioneers the development and application of evolving science to create a new role for nutrition in disease prevention and management.